naduni99x/hacktitude_2023.github.io/challenge-0.md

   <img src="./images/0b.png" width="350px">
 </p>

 This is a bad security practice, as hackers will be able to verify if an user account is existing by simply testing around the system.
-Your task is to fix this by ensuring in both above scenarios, the system shows the exact same message `User authentication failed`.
+Your task is to fix this by ensuring in the above scenario, the system shows the exact same message `User authentication failed`.

 Once these are completed, first two tests in `challenge0.test` should succeed.
 You can verify that by running the the command `npm test`.